 Cup your locks in the palm of your hand and scrunch your upward, working your curl styling gel, mousse or cream carefully into each strand.
 Scrunching adds volume and definition to your coils, leaving them bouncy and beautiful.

 When it comes to curly hair, it’s always best to skip the heat and rely on products to style your hair instead.
 If you’re in a rush and absolutely need to blow-dry, turn the heat to the lowest setting and use a diffuser to minimize friction.

 We get it.
 Sometimes you just want to switch up your style.
 But before you reach for the curling wand or (gasp!) the flat-iron, be sure to work in a good heat-protecting product to create a smooth barrier between your curls and damaging heat.
+If you want to ensure full protection and keep your hair healthy from being dry and damaged, use Detox & Repair sprays.
 To learn how to straighten your curly hair, use our tips!